python/cpython/Doc/library/os.rst

           O_EXCL
           O_TRUNC

-   These constants are available on Unix and Windows.
+   The above constants are available on Unix and Windows.

 .. data:: O_DSYNC